CyberFlameGO/svnpython/Doc/library/pydoc.rst

 Python interpreter and typed ``import spam``.

-Module docs for core modules are assumed to reside in http://docs.python.org/library/.
+Module docs for core modules are assumed to reside in ``http://docs.python.org/X.Y/library/`` where ``X`` and ``Y`` are the major and minor version numbers of the Python interpreter.
 This can be overridden by setting the :envvar:`PYTHONDOCS` environment variable to a different URL or to a local directory containing the Library Reference Manual pages.